Women’s History Month

 - Through women’s eyes: An American history with documents

-- by DuBois, Ellen Carol (2009)
+by DuBois, Ellen Carol (2009)

-Recommended books in PCC Library
+Recommended PCC Library Books

 - Grace and grit: my fight for equal pay and fairness at Goodyear and beyond

 by Lilly M. Ledbetter & Lanier Scott Isom (2012)

 by Mari Jo Buhle, Teresa Murphy, and Jane Gerhard (2009)